kono94/HumanHeadDetector/README.md

 # HeadDetector: Simple Head Detection with ONNX

 **HumanHeadDetector** is a lightweight Python module for detecting heads in images using a pre-trained ONNX model.
 It provides a simple `HeadDetector` class that can locate heads in an image and optionally blur the detected regions for privacy purposes.
-The module is designed to be easy to use, requiring minimal setup.
+The module is designed to be easy to use, requiring minimal setup and only using `onnxruntime` and `Pillow` as main dependencies.
 It is based on **RT-DETRv2**.

 ## Features
 - Detect heads in images using a pre-trained ONNX model.